About the Artist

 When he was twelve, Kahn’s grandmother arranged for him to stay with host families in England for a year, until he was able to join his family in New York.

 Kahn graduated from the High School of Music and Art in New York, did a one-year stint in the Navy in 1945, then returned New York, where he studied painting at the New School with Stuart Davis.
 The G.I.
 Bill allowed him to continue his studies with Hans Hoffmann, at the Hans Hofmann School.
 Kahn worked as Hofmann’s studio assistant for two years and then transferred to the University of Chicago Hutchins Program, where he completed his BA in less than a year.

 Career and Family

 In 1957, Kahn married painter Emily Mason, the daughter of painter Alice Trumbull.
-The Kahns have two daughters, Melany, and Cecily, a painter married to artist, David Kapp.
-Kahn is a member of the National Academy of Design, the American Academy of Arts and Letters and is an honorary trustee of the Brattleboro Museum in Vermont, where he spends summers.
-Kahn works in his New York studio the rest of the year.
+The Kahns had two daughters, Melany, and Cecily, a painter married to artist, David Kapp.
+Kahn was a member of the National Academy of Design, the American Academy of Arts and Letters and was an honorary trustee of the Brattleboro Museum in Vermont, where he spent summers.
+Kahn worked in his New York studio the rest of the year.